anoncam/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

 * Go to https://authdemo.bigbang.dev
 * Before we were taken straight to the mock mission app webpage
-* Now this URL immediately redirects to a KeyCloak Log in Prompt and if you log in with your demo user, you'll see the following message
+* Now* (or 30-120 seconds after copy pasting the above block of commands into the terminal), when you create a new tab and try to visit this URL it immediately redirects to a KeyCloak Log in Prompt and if you log in with your demo user, you'll a message like this:

+> RBAC: access denied
 > Your account has not been granted access to this application group yet.

 ## Step 17: Update the group membership of the user